 Anxiety, Jitteriness or Hyperactivity

-Children ingesting DL-phenylalanine may experience increased anxiety, jitteriness or hyperactivity, according to Carolinas Health Care System.
+Children ingesting DL-phenylalanine may experience increased anxiety, jitteriness or hyperactivity, according to National Health Institutes.

 According to the National Library of Medicine's website, phenylketonuria occurs when a person is born without the ability to break down phenylalanine appropriately.
 As a result, high levels of phenylalanine may occur in the body causing: